In the interest of transparency, we want to make it 100% clear how we earn money from this website.

 When you click on these links, you are tagged with a special cookie to track the referral.
 If you end up buying the product, then they pay us a referral fee.

 The referral fees vary for each product.
 For a ‘Blogging Learning Book' that you may buy at Amazon, we might earn $1.
 For a premium WordPress theme, we might earn $10.

 Question #1 – Will it Cost Me More Money?

 No, absolutely not.
-In most cases, our deals will actually save you money.
+In most cases, our Deals and Coupons will actually save you money.

 Because TechDeskBlog.com is a top-growing authority site, a lot of vendors offer our readers exclusive discounts.

 No, absolutely not.
 In most cases, our recommended links will actually save you money.